Kayla Duran: International career

 As a high school sophomore, Duran received a call-up to the United States national under-17 team.

 Personal life

 Duran's brother, Riley Duran, is a professional ice hockey player who was selected by the Boston Bruins in the 2020 NHL entry draft.
 Both of Duran's parents were former collegiate athletes; her father played ice hockey for the SUNY Plattsburgh Cardinals while her mother played soccer, softball, and basketball for the Utica Pioneers.

+Duran continues to maintain her full-time career as a data analyst alongside her soccer career in the NWSL.